-3. Push the end of the hose extension onto the front wheel valve stem cap.
+3. Push the end of the cap tool onto the front wheel valve stem cap.

-- 4. Using the hose extension as a remote handle, unscrew the valve stem cap (retaining cap in the end of the hose extension). - 5.
+- 4. Using the cap tool as a remote handle, unscrew the valve stem cap (retaining cap in the end of the tool). - 5.
 Adequate clearance is available to insert the tire gauge onto valve stem.

-- 6. When tire pressure testing is complete, reinstall the valve stem cap (with the cap still retained in the hose extension end). - 7.
-Remove hose extension from valve stem cap.
+- 6. When tire pressure testing is complete, reinstall the valve stem cap (with the cap still retained in the cap tool end). - 7.
+Remove cap tool from valve stem cap.